jsdoc/jsdoc/README.md

 ## License

-JSDoc 3 is copyright (c) 2011-present Michael Mathews <micmath@gmail.com> and the [contributors to JSDoc](https://github.com/jsdoc/jsdoc/graphs/contributors).
+JSDoc is copyright (c) 2011-present Michael Mathews <micmath@gmail.com> and the [contributors to JSDoc](https://github.com/jsdoc/jsdoc/graphs/contributors).

-JSDoc 3 is free software, licensed under the Apache License, Version 2.0.
-See the file `LICENSE.md` in this distribution for more details.
+JSDoc is free software, licensed under the Apache License, Version 2.0.
+See the `LICENSE` file for more details.